wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 `mbct_submit_box`

 Filters the output of the submit meta box.
-Accepts 2 parameter:
+Accepts 2 parameters:

 - `$output`: the HTML output
 - `$model`: the model name